HMS Raider (H15): Description

 Raider displaced 1705 LT at standard load and 2425 LT at deep load.
 She had an overall length of 358 ft 3 in, a beam of 33 ft 8 in and a deep draught of 13 ft 6 in.
 She was powered by two Parsons geared steam turbines, each driving one propeller shaft, using steam provided by two Admiralty three-drum boilers.
 The turbines developed a total of 40000 shp and gave a maximum speed of 36 kn.
 Raider carried a maximum of 470 LT of fuel oil that gave her a range of 4675 nmi at 20 kn.
 Her complement was 176 officers and ratings.

 The ship was armed with four 45-calibre 4.7-inch (120 mm) Mark IX guns in single mounts.
 For anti-aircraft (AA) defence, Raider had one quadruple mount for QF 2-pdr Mark VIII ("pom-pom") guns and six single 20 mm Oerlikon autocannon.
-She was fitted with two above-water quadruple mounts for 21 in torpedoes.
+She was fitted with two quadruple mounts for 21 in torpedoes on the superstructure.
 Two depth charge rails and four throwers were fitted for which 70 depth charges were provided.